wjdecorte/naviloader/README.rst

-Navis Loader
+NaviLoader
 ============

-Navis Loader will process all source files in JSON format saved in the source data directory and save without duplicates in the target data directory.
+NaviLoader will process all source files in JSON format saved in the source data directory and save without duplicates in the target data directory.

 Look how easy it is to use::